RBT Module 4: Lesson 1 – Readings

 Dinah: That makes sense, Susan.
 So, I’ve heard of response prompts and stimulus prompts.
 Can you explain the difference between them?

-Dinah: So it’s like using most to least prompting, just across sessions rather than within them?
+Dinah: That makes sense.
+So it’s like using most-to-least prompting, but across sessions rather than within them?

 Susan: Exactly.

 Susan: Absolutely!
-Using the appropriate prompt type is essential to effectively support learning and skill development.
+Using the appropriate prompt type is essential for supporting learning and skill development effectively.

 Optional Video

-In this video from the South Asian Autism Awareness Centre, you will see models of different types of prompts.
-This video will help you understand what different prompting tactics look like in practice.
+This video from the South Asian Autism Awareness Centre models various types of prompts.
+Watching it will help you visualize these techniques in practice:

 Conversation Exercise